 The College Level Examination Program gives students the opportunity to validate and receive credit for college-level knowledge they already possess.
 CLEP examinations, administered by the College Entrance Examination Board, have been developed for this purpose.
-In recognition that students should receive college credit for proven college-level proficiency, Adrian will award college credit for examinations in Composition, Algebra, and Social Sciences and History.
-A maximum of 12 semester hours of credit toward graduation will be awarded.
-Four semester hours of credit will be awarded for each of these exams in which the student achieves a score at or above the fiftieth percentile.
-Individuals interested in obtaining College Level Examination Program credit should confer with the
+In recognition that students should receive college credit for proven college-level proficiency, Adrian can award college credit for examinations with Departmental approval.